johnordono/Tagalog-Reduplication/README.md

 <br />

 ### temp.txt:<br />
-- This is a temp file that holds the source code from all of the links provided.
+- This is a temp file that holds the raw data from all of the links provided.
 The important parts are taken from it, which are the bodies of the articles between the "<p> </p>" flags.<br />
 <br />

 ### output.txt:<br />